-Perhaps the most important ramification of the Smoot-Hawley tariff was its role in triggering retaliation against U.S. exports.
-Canada, which was heavily dependent on the U.S. market, retaliated almost immediately and imposed tariffs significant enough to put a sizable dent into American exports (McDonald, O'Brien, and Callahan 1997, Irwin 2011).
-The higher U.S. tariff also abetted the formation of trade blocs that excluded the United States.
-Britain, along with Canada, moved to establish imperial preferences that discriminated against U.S. trade, as did other trade blocs that emerged during this period.
-These international developments helped support the domestic political movement for reciprocal trade agreements.
+almost immediately and imposed tariffs significant enough to put a sizable dent into American exports (McDonald et al. 1997, Irwin 2011).
+The higher US tariff also abetted the formation of trade blocs that excluded the United States.
+Britain, along with Canada, moved to establish imperial preferences that discriminated against US trade, as did other trade blocs that emerged during this period.
+These international developments helped generate domestic political support for reciprocal trade agreements.